Granular vs. Liquid Fertilizer: Which Should You Use?

 - Consistent nutritional content

-- No clean up required on paved surfaces
+- No clean-up on paved surfaces

-- Easier to tailor mixtures to specifications
+- Easy to tailor mixtures

-- Costly compared to granular fertilizer
+- Costly compared to granular

 - Frequent reapplications needed